cchitsiang/awesome-stars/README.md

 - [alixaxel/chrome-aws-lambda](https://github.com/alixaxel/chrome-aws-lambda) - Chromium Binary for AWS Lambda and Google Cloud Functions
 - [NagRock/ts-mockito](https://github.com/NagRock/ts-mockito) - Mocking library for TypeScript
 - [davnicwil/react-frontload](https://github.com/davnicwil/react-frontload) - Async data loading for React components, on client & server
+- [nuxt/nuxt](https://github.com/nuxt/nuxt) - Nuxt is an intuitive and extendable way to create type-safe, performant and production-grade full-stack web apps and websites with Vue 3.
 - [ionic-team/stencil](https://github.com/ionic-team/stencil) - A toolchain for building scalable, enterprise-ready component systems on top of TypeScript and Web Component standards.
 Stencil components can be distributed natively to React, Angular, Vue, and tradi
 - [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries
 - [statelyai/xstate](https://github.com/statelyai/xstate) - State machines and statecharts for the modern web.